 Cybercriminals would need physical access to the hardware key before doing any damage, which is very unlikely.
 This makes hardware keys a very secure form of OTP authentication.
 A U2F security key reduces the attack surface since the OTP never leaves the token.

 However, hardware keys impose restrictions on users since they must always carry the key on their person.
-Hence, this method is usually employed in workforce settings, particularly in sensitive industries such as healthcare and finance.
+Hence, this method is usually employed in workforce settings, particularly in sensitive industries such as government and finance.

 Authenticator apps